Taxation in Canada: Sales taxes

 The federal government levies a value-added tax of 5%, called the Goods and Services Tax (GST), and, in five provinces, the Harmonized Sales Tax (HST).
 The provinces of British Columbia, Saskatchewan, and Manitoba levy a retail sales tax, and Quebec levies its own value-added tax, which is called the Quebec Sales Tax.
 The province of Alberta and the territories of Nunavut, Yukon, and Northwest Territories do not levy sales taxes of their own.

 Retail sales taxes were introduced in the various provinces on these dates:

 Current sales tax rates

 Excise taxes

-Both the federal and provincial governments impose excise taxes on inelastic goods such as cigarettes, gasoline, alcohol, and for vehicle air conditioners.
+The federal government imposes excise taxes on inelastic goods such as cigarettes, gasoline, alcohol, and for vehicle air conditioners.
+Provincial governments impose sales taxes on these goods, payable by the purchaser at retail.
 Canada has some of the highest rates of taxes on cigarettes and alcohol in the world, constituting a substantial share of the retail total price of cigarettes and alcohol paid by consumers.
 These are sometimes referred to as sin taxes.
 It is generally accepted that higher prices help deter consumption of these items, which increase health care costs stemming from their use.

 The vehicle air conditioner tax is currently set at $100 per air conditioning unit.

 At the federal level, Canada has imposed other excise taxes in the past: